rrDumpTruck/Obsidian.Vault/DoA.md

 My Full Understanding of Talent
 In seventh or eighth grade I was taken on a trip with my parents to the beach (Ocean City, Maryland).
-On this trip I was brought to a music night a biker bar
+On this trip I was brought to a music night a biker bar, at the time it was legal as long as it was an "open air" establishment.
+There was a drummer there that played songs that I like quite a lot and I watched him play for nearly 4 hours that night.
+Doing amazing solo's and even keeping perfect time so far as I could tell.